 The diagnostic registers contain fault flags for each fault condition and are reset to all 0s on the completion of each serial access.
 They are also reset to all 0s each time the RESETn input is low for longer than the Reset Pulse Width, t{RST} .
 FAULT0 is set to all 1s at power-up or after a power-on reset.
 This indicates to the external controller that a power-on reset has taken place and all registers have been reset.
-Note that a power-on reset only occurs when power is first applied or the logic supply, VDD, drops below the VDD power-on reset threshold, $V{\rm DDPOR}$.
+Note that a power-on reset only occurs when the V{DD} supply rises above its undervoltage threshold.

-Power-on reset function is not affected by the state of the motor supply or $V{\rm REG}$.
+Power-on reset function is not affected by the state of the motor supply or $\mathrm{V}{\mathrm{REG}}.$